 It could be your house they are trying to save!!

 Remember the Hayman Fire

 THE FIRE SEASON IS HERE ! ! !

 One only has to listen to the radio, watch the news on TV, or look at the pictures on your phone.
 Or, just look outside at the trees moving and bending, and listen to the noise of the wind as it blows across your house, barns and sheds.
 One small spark can create a disastrous catastrophy .
 One that we do not want to happen again.
 BE CAREFUL WITH ANY AND EVERY FIRE.
 Campfire, or trash fire!
 And above all, respect the burn bans by the Sheriff's Office as they issue the warning.

 Be extra careful with fires!
-Be sure you have a burn permit, and always call the TCSO before you burn anything!
+Be sure you have a burn permit, and always call the TCSO before you burn anything, any time, everytime!

 The Spring rain is going to be bringing with it an abundance of green grass and beautiful wild flowers.
 Which in turn will bring extra fire hazards in late summer and early fall.

 Be extra careful with fires!
 We don't want another Hayman Fire or

 Waldo Canyon Fire ! ! ! ! !